Quickstart

 Instantiation

-To instantiate the SDK, provide a number of parameters:
+To initialize the SDK, provide these parameters:

 | Parameter | Description |